Home

 1. What does the writer mean by ‘the fiery misery’ of those subjected to make-up?

-2. What is the example of national integration that the author refer to?
+2. What is the example of national integration that the author refers to?

 Ans.
 There were several workers in the make-up department.
 They were from different parts of India.
 There was a Bengali, A Maharashtrian who was assisted by men from Dharward, Andhra Pradesh and from the local families.
 They belonged to different castes, colours, languages and states.
 So, the author gave it the name of national integration.